Keep in Touch

 February 2023

 In January 2023, a total of 443 students and 31 adults attended seven workshops held in collaboration with the national ManglarES initiative.
 Participants learned about the importance of mangrove ecosystems and conservation.
-They also got a chance to understand the Seacology-funded project in their own community.
+They also got a chance to understand the Seacology-funded project in their community.

 Read more